- Why would a Devpro home save on energy compared to a building-code home?

 - Does a Devpro home really qualify for a green home loan?

 - Yes.
-Devpro hits the Homestar-10 performance spec that every major NZ bank's green loan product recognises (ANZ, ASB, BNZ, Kiwibank all offer 0.5–1% discounts on Homestar 6+ builds).
+DEVPRO hits the Homestar 6+ performance spec that every major NZ bank's green loan product recognises (ANZ, ASB, BNZ, Kiwibank all offer 0.5–1% discounts on Homestar 6+ builds).
 At 30 years on a ~$680K loan, a 1% rate discount saves roughly $68,000 in cash outflow and $100,000+ in total interest.

 - Why do building-code homes replace HVAC equipment more often?

 - ASHRAE's Handbook — HVAC Applications puts the median service life of a residential air-to-air heat pump at 15 years.
 Two factors pull that number in opposite directions for the two envelopes.
 A leaky NZBC-H1-minimum envelope forces the unit to run 5–7× more hours and cycle many more times per year — compressors are rated for 200,000–300,000 starts, so burning through that budget faster trims real life closer to 12 years.
-A Homestar-10 / Passive-House-adjacent envelope barely touches the start-count budget; the Darmstadt Kranichstein passive house is still running its original ventilation system past 25 years (Peiser et al., 2019, Energy Efficiency, Springer).
-Net effect: two replacements in 30 years at a building-code home, one at a Devpro.
+A Homestar 6-plus / Passive-House-adjacent envelope barely touches the start-count budget; the Darmstadt Kranichstein passive house is still running its original ventilation system past 25 years (Peiser et al., 2019, Energy Efficiency, Springer).
+Net effect: two replacements in 30 years at a building-code home, one at a DEVPRO.
 With HVAC supply-and-install cost inflating at ~6%/year, the extra replacement around year 24 lands at roughly $60,000 in today's dollars.

 - Is the 9% resale premium realistic?